aamzhas/aamzhas.github.io/_pages/about.md

 ## News

+* **May 2022**: Presented [MESRNN](https://sites.google.com/illinois.edu/mesrnn/home) at ICRA 2022.
+Also presented [Towards Co-operative Congestion Mitagation](https://drive.google.com/file/d/13wpvYcykGUOH2lC5FTahQVyxpTVA1U6n/view) at the [`Shared Autonomy in Physical Human-Robot Interaction: Adaptability and Trust`](https://sites.google.com/view/saphri-icra2022/home) workshop and `Designing a Wayfinding Robot for People with Visual Impairments` at the [Intelligent Control Methods and Machine Learning Algorithms for Human-Robot Interaction and Assistive Robotics](https://sites.google.com/ualberta.ca/2022workshop-ai-for-hri-cr-ar) workshop.

-[//]: # (- **May 2022**: Returned to Google LLC for another internship.
-I am working on .. )
+* **May 2022**: Returned to Google LLC for another internship.
+I am working on Advertiser Business Summarization.

-- **January 2022**: [Meta-path Analysis on Spatio-Temporal Graphs for Pedestrian Trajectory Prediction](https://sites.google.com/illinois.edu/mesrnn/home) accepted to ICRA 2022.
+* **January 2022**: [Meta-path Analysis on Spatio-Temporal Graphs for Pedestrian Trajectory Prediction](https://sites.google.com/illinois.edu/mesrnn/home) accepted to ICRA 2022.

-- **December 2021**: Received an Honorable Mention at the inaugural [Stretch Robot Pitch Competition](https://techsage.gatech.edu/stretch-robot-pitch-competition).
+* **December 2021**: Received an Honorable Mention at the inaugural [Stretch Robot Pitch Competition](https://techsage.gatech.edu/stretch-robot-pitch-competition).

-- **August 2021**: Completed my internship at Google LLC.
+* **August 2021**: Completed my internship at Google LLC.
 Special thanks to Shashank Shastry and Benjamin Louie for hosting me at Google!

-- **May 2021**: Began my internship at Google LLC.
+* **May 2021**: Began my internship at Google LLC.
 I am working on experimenting with Pre-training the Multi-modal BERT model on unlabelled data to improve performance in extracting business titles from storefront images.

-- **April 2021**: Humbled by another nomination for the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Spring 2021.
+* **April 2021**: Humbled by another nomination for the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Spring 2021.

-- **January 2021**: Appointed as Head TA for ECE 391 in Spring 2021.
+* **January 2021**: Appointed as Head TA for ECE 391 in Spring 2021.

-- **December 2020**: [Long-Term Pedestrian Trajectory Prediction Using Mutable Intention Filter and Warp LSTM](https://ieeexplore.ieee.org/document/9309334) accepted to IEEE-RAL.
+* **December 2020**: [Long-Term Pedestrian Trajectory Prediction Using Mutable Intention Filter and Warp LSTM](https://ieeexplore.ieee.org/document/9309334) accepted to IEEE-RAL.

-- **December 2020**: Humbled by another nomination for the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Fall 2020.
+* **December 2020**: Humbled by another nomination for the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Fall 2020.

-- **August 2020**: Appointed as Head TA for ECE 391 in Fall 2020.
+* **August 2020**: Appointed as Head TA for ECE 391 in Fall 2020.

-- **June 2020**: On the “List of Teachers Ranked as Excellent by their Students” for ECE 391 in Spring 2020.
+* **June 2020**: On the “List of Teachers Ranked as Excellent by their Students” for ECE 391 in Spring 2020.

-- **June 2020**: Joined the Human-Centered Autonomy Lab and advised by Prof. Katie Driggs-Campbell.
+* **June 2020**: Joined the Human-Centered Autonomy Lab and advised by Prof. Katie Driggs-Campbell.

-- **March 2020**: On the “List of Teachers Ranked as Excellent by their Students” for ECE 391 in Fall 2019.
+* **March 2020**: On the “List of Teachers Ranked as Excellent by their Students” for ECE 391 in Fall 2019.

-- **December 2019**: Received the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Fall 2019.
+* **December 2019**: Received the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Fall 2019.

-- **August 2019**: Began pursuing a Doctorate in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
+* **August 2019**: Began pursuing a Doctorate in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.

-- **May 2019**: Graduated as a Bachelor of Science in Computer Engineering from the University of Illinois at Urbana-Champaign with High Honors.
+* **May 2019**: Graduated as a Bachelor of Science in Computer Engineering from the University of Illinois at Urbana-Champaign with High Honors.